Stolen body hypothesis

 The stolen body hypothesis posits that the body of Jesus Christ was stolen from his burial place.
-His tomb was found empty not because he was resurrected, but because the body had been hidden somewhere else by the apostles or unknown persons.
+It theorises that his tomb was found empty not because he was resurrected, but because the body had been hidden somewhere else by the apostles or unknown persons.
 Both the stolen body hypothesis and the debate over it presume the basic historicity of the gospel accounts of the tomb discovery.
 The stolen body hypothesis finds the idea that the body was not in the tomb plausible – such a claim could be checked if early Christians made it – but considers it more likely that early Christians had been misled into believing the resurrection by the theft of Jesus's body.

 The hypothesis has existed since the days of Early Christianity; it is discussed in the Gospel of Matthew, generally agreed to have been written between AD 70 and 100.
 Matthew's gospel raises the hypothesis only to refute it; according to it, the claim that the body was stolen is a lie spread by the High Priests of Israel.